michaelthorne/michaelthorne.github.io/_posts/2015-11-21-cross-channel-user-experience-with-fnb.md

 categories: journal
 ---

-I upgraded to a Samsung Galaxy S6, but had difficulties with FNB’s online banking application after re-installing it.
+A few weeks ago I upgraded to a Samsung Galaxy S6, but had difficulties with FNB’s online banking application after re-installing it.
+Instead of just complaining about it, I thought I'd take the effort to document the process.
+And in doing so, find ways which could make it a better experience in future.

 ## Installation: the easy part